Champlain Valley Vermont, USA Travel Guide

 The Champlain Valley provides a mix of historical depth and natural splendor, with something for everyone.

-From fine art to local history, the museums and cultural institutions give a wide spectrum of activities.
+From fine art to local history, the cultural institutions and museums present a wide spectrum of activities.

 Explore hiking trails, enjoy water sports, or discover hidden natural wonders throughout the valley.

-Experience the past through well-preserved districts and memorial sites that recount Vermont's story.
+Step back in time through well-preserved districts and commemorative sites that recount Vermont's story.

-From fine art to local history, the museums and cultural institutions provide a wide variety of experiences.
+From fine art to local history, the cultural institutions and museums provide a wide variety of experiences.

 Find tickets for local attractionsExplore hiking trails, enjoy water sports, or discover hidden natural wonders.